-We analyse the solution of AP_r via the sequential shortest path algorithm for solving the assignment problem.
-By this, we mean that given M_r , we obtain M{r+1} by solving a shortest path problem.
-A shortest path here corresponds to an augmenting path that increases the matching cost by the minimum.
-We use a standard trick to make the edge costs in this problem non-negative.
-Given this, we prove Lemma 3 by showing that Dijkstra's algorithm creates few cycles w.h.p.
+- 1. We analyse the sequential shortest path algorithm for solving the assignment problem.
+By this, we mean that given $M_r$ , we obtain $M{r+1}$ by solving a shortest path problem.
+A shortest path here corresponds to a least cost augmenting path that increases the matching cost by the minimum. - 2.
+We make the edge lengths non-negative so that we can use Dijkstra's algorithm. - 3.
+We estimate the number of short cycles created in this process.
+We bound the number of short cycles only, as there cannot be many vertex disjoint long cycles.